gql-dart/gql/README.md

 #### Code generation

+Current code generator is capable of building a Dart representation of GraphQL documents.
+It can be used to pre-build AST of `*.graphql` documents.

+Ideas for future work:
+- Dart types from a GraphQL schema
+- Dart types per GraphQL operation and it's variables (see [Artemis project][artemis])
+- typed resolvers for field resolution on the client or server

 | Pub | Package | Library | Description |
 |-----|---------|---------|-------------|
 | [![version][package:gql_code_gen:version]][package:gql_code_gen] | [`package:gql_code_gen`][package:gql_code_gen:source] | `gql_code_gen.dart` | Code generator to print AST into Dart representation of the same AST |
 | [![version][package:gql_code_gen:version]][package:gql_code_gen] | [`package:gql_code_gen`][package:gql_code_gen:source] | `ast_builder.dart` | Source builder to parse `*.graphql` documents into AST at build-time |

 #### Client

+Link is the current client implementation.
+Link is GraphQL AST-aware request/response middleware.
+They can be used to build a pipeline to deduplicate requests, conditionally transforming requests and responses (including the context), and eventually sending the requests to the server.

+Ideas for future work:
+- websocket link for subscriptions
+- batched request HTTP link
+- retry link to handle network issues transparently
+- link for client-side request resolution

 | Pub | Package | Library | Description |
 |-----|---------|---------|-------------|